 A personal loan is a big commitment.
 You’re borrowing money and paying for the privilege of doing so in the form of interest.

 You must decide whether the cost is worth the benefit that you’ll get from taking out the loan.
-The benefits of getting the loan may include being able to take care of expenses, upgrade your belongings or make a big life event possible.
+Getting the loan may mean being able to take care of expenses.
+You could upgrade your belongings or make a big life event possible.

-Having a personal loan requires a certain amount of discipline in that you will have access to a lump sum of cash when the loan is approved.
+Having a personal loan requires a certain amount of discipline.
+Upon an approved loan, you’ll have access to a lump sum of cash.

-It can be a thrill to have enough money to buy something expensive, but don’t let that cloud your judgement.
-It’s very easy to get too far into debt, setting up a spiral of taking out loans to pay previous loans and never being debt-free.
+It can be a thrill to have enough money to buy something expensive but don’t let that cloud your judgment.
+It’s very easy to get too far into debt.
+This sets up a spiral of taking out loans to pay previous loans and never being debt-free.

-Although there are many reasons you might need a personal loan, it’s important to make sure your reasons are the right ones.
+There are many reasons you might need a personal loan.
+It’s important to make sure your reasons are the right ones.
 Personal loans are not “free money,” and must be repaid to the lender, even if there’s no collateral securing the loan.

-Failure to repay a personal loan could result in hits to your credit and even lawsuits, as the lender can take action to get the loan repaid.
-Make sure you’re using personal loans responsibly; don’t obligate yourself to pay back more than you can afford.
+Failure to repay a personal loan could result in hits to your credit.
+You might even face lawsuits, as the lender can take action to get the loan repaid.
+Be smart about using personal loans.
+Don’t commit yourself to pay back more than you can afford.

-Personal loans should never be used to supplement your monthly spending.
-Using personal loans or other types of loans to take care of day-to-day expenses is unsustainable and could lead to severe financial problems very quickly.
+Personal loans should never supplement your monthly spending.
+Using any type of loan to take care of day-to-day expenses is unsustainable.
+Doing so will lead to severe financial problems.
 Make a budget and stick to it.

-Your loan will have an annual percentage rate (APR) which is determined by several factors that are unique to each borrower.
+Your loan will have an annual percentage rate (APR).
+Several factors determine APR, each of which are unique to the borrower.

 The APR is the average percentage of your loan that you’ll pay in interest on an annual basis.
-It may be listed along with the interest rate, and the lower it is, the lower your payments will likely be.
-Lenders may have very different annual percentage rates, so it’s a good idea to try to shop around for the one that suits you best.
+It is listed along with the interest rate.
+The lower the APR, the lower your payments.
+Lenders may have very different annual percentage rates.
+Shop around for the lender that suits you best.